hychn/hychn.github.io/md/ranalysis.md

 * $\sum{x_n}$ divergent $->$ $\sum{y_n}$ divergent
  * $\sum{x_n}$ divergent -> not monotone or not bounded -> not bounded -> $\sum{y_n}$ is also not bounded -> not convergent
  * Another proof: Is also contrapositive of prior statement
-## PROP Series, ratio and convergence
+## PRP Series, ratio and convergence